Resources for Families

 -

-The easiest thing is to run all of your orders through one sister (online orders, cookie pickups, and money handling).
+The easiest thing is to run all your orders through one sister (online orders, cookie pickups, and money handling).
 At the end of the season, ask your TPM to transfer half of the cookies (and give the corresponding money) to the second sister’s troop for payment of those cookies.
 The most important tip here is for parents/guardians to loop in both TPMs at the beginning of the season so everyone is aware of how your daughters are participating in the cookie program this year.

 -